 At interview, or in a separate discussion, we ensure open and measured discussion takes place on the subject of any offences or other matter that might be relevant to the programme.
 Failure to reveal information that is directly relevant to the position could lead to withdrawal of an offer.

 We make every subject of a DBS Disclosure aware of the existence of the DBS Code of Practice and make a copy available on request.

-We will discuss any matter revealed in a DBS Disclosure with the person seeking a place on a programme or position of employment before withdrawing a conditional offer.
+We will discuss any matter revealed in a DBS Disclosure with the person seeking a place on a course before withdrawing a conditional offer.

 Having a criminal record will not necessarily bar you from being a student at Cardiff Metropolitan University.
-This will depend on the programme or nature of the position and the circumstances and background of your offences.
+This will depend on the course and the circumstances and background of your offence/s.
 When a DBS Disclosure is received which indicates a conviction, this is sent to the relevant school committee who will consider the above and make a decision.
-However even though you may be offered a place on the programme your suitability for employment can not be guaranteed.
+However even though you may be offered a place on the course your suitability for employment can not be guaranteed.

-As there is a need to be particularly careful about the character and background of any person whose work or training will bring them in contact with children and vulnerable people, Cardiff Metropolitan University requires all applicants who have lived outside the UK for any period of time to carry out the equivalent of a criminal records check for the country/countries that they have lived in prior to being accepted.
+As there is a need to be particularly careful about the character and background of any person whose work or training will bring them in contact with children and vulnerable people, Cardiff Metropolitan University requires all applicants who have lived outside the UK for more than 12 months in the last 10 years as an adult (18+) to carry out the equivalent of a criminal records check for the country/countries that they have lived in prior to being accepted.
 The DBS cannot currently access overseas criminal records or other relevant information as part of its disclosure service.
 For more information please refer to http://www.gov.uk/fco/.